UTA-FabLab/JuiceBox/README.md

 Notes:
   - The URL and Device ID are in ~/config.json
-  - If you plan on using the keyswipe powertail, you must clone a different branch add -b magnetic_sw to the git clone command
+  - If you plan on using a magswipe to authenticate users, you must clone a different branch:<br>	add -b magnetic_sw to the git clone command
-  - for magnetic stripe, you MUST use bashrc to boot the script
+  - For magswipe to work, you currently MUST use bashrc to boot the script
   - You can use cron to automate the JuiceBox instead of the .bashrc.